SAP/openui5-docs/docs/Using_OpaBuilder_952e2c7.md

 #### Conditional Actions

 When defining journeys, reusable functions in the page can speed up writing tests and their quality.
-Sometimes, the generic approach of those functions has its limitations.
-One limitation is that a test fails if no control is found that matches the conditions.
+Sometimes, the generic approach of those functions is not suitable.
+For example, a test fails if no control is found that matches the conditions.
 This could be a challenge if the control being tested is not guaranteed to exist.

 **Example**: